 Because of overpopulation, it cannot be helped that rent start to become more pricey.
 A flat to yourself can cost a fortune.
 It has become common for households to share apartments and force themselves in one or two rooms.
 Numbeo estimates that a 1-bedroom apartment can cost up to £1, 737 per month while a 3-bedroom apartment costs £3, 106.

 The scarcity in space can affect an individual’s psyche and lead to overall lower quality of life.
 Living in a small and cramped room with all of their items and furniture is the reality for the majority of Londoners.
-Thankfully, a solution has come up: storage facilities.
+Thankfully, a solution has come up: storage facilities in London.

 What Are Self Storage Facilities?